SquadcastHub/squadcasthub.github.io/pages/mydoc/manually_creating_an_incident.md

 ![](images/manual3.png)

 - **Incident Title** - This would be the title/message of the incident being created
 - **Incident Description** - This would be the description of the Incident being created.
-This is an optional field
+This is an optional field.
 - **Service** - Select the relevant **Service** to which this incident would be mapped
 - **Assigned To** - Upon choosing the **Service**, the default **Escalation Policy** associated with the **Service** would be auto-filled.
 You can choose to manually update the **Assigned To** field to a different **Escalation Policy** or a specific **User** or **Squad** in your Team
 - **Tags**